 Grooming Tips for Men's Headshots

-Makeup is not recommended on men because all of my work is retouched afterwards, so any blemishes will be taken care of during that process.
+I don’t recommend makeup on men because all of my work is retouched afterwards, so any blemishes will be taken care of during that process.

 If you’d like to shoot with facial hair I’d be happy for you to come in with whatever level of growth you’d like and can shave or trim it down once we’ve gotten the scruff covered.
 Bring whatever grooming products you’ll need with you to get it done.